aws-samples/eks-workshop-v2/website/docs/security/guardduty/findings/anonymous-user/finding-3.2.md

 ---
-title: "Unauthorized creation or tampering of resourses by unauthenticated user"
+title: "Unauthorized creation or tampering of resources by unauthenticated user"
 sidebar_position: 128
 ---